International Federation of Television Archives: Organisation

 FIAT/IFTA has working relations with other organisations in the field, amongst others as a member of the Coordinating Council of Audiovisual Archives Associations.

 Executive Council

 FIAT/IFTA is chaired by a president (elected every 2 years with one possible re-election) and a General Secretary.

 The President, the General Secretary, the Treasurer and the Commission Chairs are ex-officio members of the Executive Council.

 Next to these, the other Executive Council members, accumulating to a maximum of 12, are elected every 4 years, by groups of 6 alternating every 2 years.
+The Executive Council can co-opt additional members at its own discretion.

 Commissions

 Next to the Executive Council, FIAT/IFTA has got 4 commissions, each with 6 to 12 members and a chair: